 The bid item list specifies the unit of measure for each contract item.
-The Engineer will measure accepted quantities of work for each contract item in accordance with the "Method of Measurement" subsection in the relevant specifications and Section 109.01, "Measurement of Quantities."
-In the case of a conflict, the method of measurement in the relevant specifications supersedes the method of measurement in Section 109.01, "Measurement of <a href="Quantities."
+The Engineer will measure accepted quantities of work for each contract item in accordance with the "Method of Measurement" subsection in the relevant specifications and Section 109.01, "Measurement of <a href="Quantities."
 Unless the contract specifies payment by plan quantity, the Engineer will measure the actual quantity of accepted work for each contract item.